Today, I would like to ask the people in this room a simple question:

 Or would you like to be one of the brave politicians remembered for taking action when it was sorely needed and allowing those suffering access to treatments that can help them when nothing else could?

-If you haven’t studied the research supporting psychedelic-assisted therapy, please do so quickly.
+If you haven’t studied the research supporting psychedelic-assisted therapies, please do so quickly.
 It doesn’t take long to see the sense of this matter.
 And once you understand that innovation in the treatment of mental illness is possible, please join me in supporting a change in the regulations around these substances so people who are suffering can get well.

 We have an opportunity to help many people who desperately need it.
 The time to act is now.